Best mazes in the UK: Try not to get lost in these winding outdoor puzzles

 Minotaur-Maze-64b4931

-The minotaur maze in the grounds of Kielder Castle / credit: getty
+The minotaur maze in the grounds of Kielder Castle / Credit: Getty

 Inspired by the Greek myth of Minos and the Minotaur, this maze is set entirely in stone and sits inside the luscious grounds of Kielder Castle.
 This unusual maze rewards your success with a glittering room made from thousands of glass shards.

-Noah’s Ark Maze, Somerset
+Noah's Ark Zoo Farm's Great British Wildlife Maze, Somerset

 NAZF-Maze-e014cd0